Questions About ReNova?

 Q. Does ReNova really work to reduce drinking, I have always heard an alcoholic has to stop drinking altogether?

-A. Yes, in the right candidates for moderation ReNova really works to reduce alcohol use dramatically.
-Drinking goes down to normal social drinking levels, and ReNova improve psychological health at the same time.
+A. Yes, in the right candidates for moderation, ReNova really works to reduce alcohol use dramatically.
+Drinking goes down to normal social drinking levels, and ReNova improves psychological health at the same time.

 Q. Is ReNova the same as the Sinclair Method?

 A. Not at all.
-While the Sinclair Method (importantly) proved persons with Alcohol Use Disorder could drink within normal limits, most are forced to stop using it, because they experience side effects they find intolerable (migraine headaches, emotional and sexual dysphoria, severe nausea, insomnia).
+While the Sinclair Method (importantly) proves people with Alcohol Use Disorder can drink within normal limits, most are forced to stop using it, because they experience side effects they find intolerable (migraine headaches, emotional and sexual dysphoria, severe nausea, insomnia).
 ReNova doesn't have these side effects.

 Q. I have heard that the Sinclair Method can take months to really work, what about ReNova?

-A. ReNova begins to act quickly and full results are seen in the same time frame that many are just begin to see early results from the Sinclair Method.
+A. ReNova begins to act quickly, and full results are seen in the same time frame that many are just beginning to see early results from the Sinclair Method.